FAQ - BlackBerry Passwords

 Q: What happens if I forget my password?

-A: Computing and Communications can assist with a password reset.
+A: Information Technology Services can assist with a password reset.

 Q: What happens if I get my password wrong 10 times in a row?